bokshi-gh/http-codec/README.md

 ## Notes

-- Assumes well-formed HTTP/1.1 messages; malformed requests may produce undefined behavior.
+- Assumes well-formed HTTP messages; malformed requests may produce undefined behavior.
-- Minimal error handling is included for empty request/response lines, missing version, or status code, and HTTP format validation.
+- The HTTP message format is validated with minimal error handling.
 - The library does not populate dynamic route parameters; this is the job of your routing layer.